Modern Day Doctor | Ancient Wisdom

 Some mycotoxins cause acute symptoms, appearing quickly after eating contaminated foods or being exposed to contaminated areas, while others cause long-term health effects, such as cancer and compromised immune health.

 According to the World Health Organization (WHO), several hundred variants of mycotoxins have been identified.
-However, a few are more commonly known for contaminating food, or found in water-damaged areas; causing severe effects on human health, including:
+However, a few are more commonly known for contaminating food, or found in water-damaged areas, causing severe effects on human health, including:

 • Aflatoxins